rentry/rentry.github.io/_events/farmhouse-film-10.md

 Friday, March 12, 2021<br>
 6:00 p.m.

 We'll only show the movie if weather cooperates.
-This will be a chilly outdoor event.
+This will likely be a chilly spring evening, so plan accordingly.
 We'll have the campfire, but no popcorn or beverages.
-Bring your own holiday snacks!
-And bring layers and blankets!
 Please bring your face masks.

 ## Where
 Ryan and Erinn's farmhouse